-Interise participates in the 85th Annual Meeting of the US Conference of Mayors this weekend in Miami Beach, Florida, where CEO Jean Horstman will present to the Council on Metro Economies and the New American City.
+Interise participates in the 86th Annual Meeting of the US Conference of Mayors in Washington, DC, where Director of National Programs Bernard Johnson will present to the Council on Metro Economies and the New American City.

 Posted in Blog